lef-fan/obscure/README.md

 Say goodbye to boring camera backgrounds with Obscure!

 ## Installation
+Install opencv. \
-Get the latest release: [Download](https://github.com/lef-fan/obscure/releases/latest)
+Get the latest release (built with opencv 4.11): [Download](https://github.com/lef-fan/obscure/releases/latest)

 ## Development
 Clone the repo with the required submodules: